larryms/MCW-Linux-lift-and-shift/Hands-on lab/HOL step-by-step - Linux lift and shift.md

     ![On the ost\_user tab, the query displays in the pane above, and results display in the Results Grid below.](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image40.png "ost_user query results")

-19. Move back to the Azure portal, and click **Overview** for the **Azure Database for MySQL Server** instance you created earlier.
+19. Move back to the Azure portal, and click **Overview** for the **Azure Database for MySQL Server** instance you created earlier

     ![On the Azure Database for MySQL server blade, Overview is selected.](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image81.png "Azure Database for MySQL server blade")

-20. Scroll down and notice now that there are five databases and the addition of the **osticket**.
+20. Scroll down and notice now that there are five databases and the addition of the **osticket**

     ![In th eDatabases section, under MySQL databases, the number 5 now displays.
 Under Name, the following five databases are listed: information\_schema, mysql, osticket, performance\_schema, and sys.](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image95.png "Databases section")

 ### Task 3: Create the Web App

-1. From the Azure portal, click the **Cloud Shell** icon in the top navigation menu.
+1. From the Azure portal, click the **Cloud Shell** icon in the top navigation menu

     ![Screenshot of the Launch Cloud shell icon.](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image20.png "Launch Cloud shell icon")

-2. Execute the following command to create a Linux-based **App Service Plan** for the new web app, using the **SAME** region where you created your **Azure Database for MySQL server** instance in the previous task.
+2. Execute the following command to create a Linux-based **App Service Plan** for the new web app, using the **SAME** region where you created your **Azure Database for MySQL server** instance in the previous task

 ```bash
     az appservice plan create -n OsTicket -g OsTicketPaaSRG --is-linux -l "East US" --sku S1 --number-of-workers 1